bsmith89/midas2-wiki/Home.md

 In a standard workflow, rep-genome database of the species in the restricted species profile were built for each sample, to which reads were aligned using Bowtie2.
-Per genomic site read pileup and nucleotide variation for **all** the species in the rep-genome database are reported by MIDAS 2.0.
+Per genomic site read pileup and nucleotide variation for **all** the species in the rep-genome database are reported by MIDAS2.

-MIDAS 2.0 purposely holds any filter or species selection upon the single-sample pileup results until across-samples SNV analysis.
+MIDAS2 purposely holds any filter or species selection upon the single-sample pileup results until across-samples SNV analysis.
 That being said, read mapping summary is reported in `snps_summay.tsv`, and pileup/variants calling results are organized by species.
 Therefore users can